-Content Research and Conceptualisation by Kaavya Laxman and Content Written by Kaavya Laxman and Saumya Sinha
+Content Research and Conceptualisation by Kaavya Lakshman and Content Written by Kaavya Lakshman and Saumya Sinha

 Tikuli art is an unique art form from Bihar, which has a very rich and deep traditional history.
 The word ‘tikuli’ is the local term for ‘bindi’, which is usually a bright, colorful dot that women wear between their brows.
 Since olden times, the bindi was created as a symbolic mean to worship intellect and conserve the modesty of women.
 However, in today’s time, tikuli art serves as a source of empowerment for the women of Bihar.